H-1B2 Visa: Validity Status, Process, Requirements

 • Evidence that the position qualifies under all requirements and meets H-1B2 conditions

 Keep in mind that this list is not exhaustive.
-Speak with your immigration attorney to find out exactly what should be included in your H-1B2 petition.

 A Labor Condition Application (LCA) is not required for the H-1B2 visa.
 If the individual is not in the United States when the I-129 form is authorized, the individual is able to file an application with a U.S. embassy or consulate for an H-1B visa.
-If the applicant is entering the United States on an H-1B classification, he/she must then apply to the U.S. Customs and Border Protection for entry into the United States.
+If the applicant is entering the United States on an H-1B classification, they must then apply to the U.S. Customs and Border Protection for entry into the United States.

 H-1B2 Visa Length of Stay

-*It’s necessary to note that changing your status from a previous immigration status like L-1, F-1 or J-1, counts towards the cap.
-Here’s more information relating to the H1B Cap.
+It’s necessary to note that changing your status from a previous immigration status, like L-1, F-,1 or J-1, counts towards the cap.
+Here’s more information relating to the H-1B Cap.

 Difference Between H-1B2 and H-1B3

-Their names may sound alike but these are altogether different visas.
-The H-1B3 visa is for aliens who are internationally recognized fashion models to come work in the U.S.; not to be confused with the H-1B2 which is for individuals conducting research or a project monitored by the Department of Defense (DOD).
+Their names may sound alike, but these are altogether different visas.
+The H-1B3 visa is for aliens who are internationally recognized fashion models to come work in the U.S.; not to be confused with the H-1B2, which is for individuals conducting research or a project monitored by the Department of Defense (DOD).

-How VisaNation Law Group Can Help
+How VisaNation Can Help

 No matter which visa or green card you’re interested in, it’s important to have an expert guide you on your immigration journey.
 The complexity and detailed requirements for the H-1B2 make getting help all the more necessary.